JoeLollo21/StorytellingFellows-23-24/README.md

-# StorytellingFellows-23-24
+# UW Libraries Storytelling Fellows, 2023-24
-Sample work and lesson plans for the 2023-24 Storytelling Fellows workshops at the UW Libraries.
+Sample work and lesson plans for the 2023-24 Storytelling Fellows workshops from the UW Libraries' LibID Team.